LucycyG/A-TidyTuesday-Project-2021-02-09/README.md

 ![Graph 3](https://github.com/LucycyG/A-TidyTuesday-Project-2021-02-09/blob/main/plot3_screenshot.png)

 ## Visualizations for Wealth
-### Graph 4 Visualization of Wealth By gender and race
+### Graph 4 Visualization of Wealth by Gender and Race

 Graph 4 shows that the average lifetime earnings vary between different races and genders.
 The largest gender disparity of average lifetime earning is between White women and White men for about $1,000,000 and the smallest is between Black women and men.
 However, regarding races, both  White women's and men's average lifetime earnings are higher compared with Hispanic's and Black's.

 ![Graph 4](https://github.com/LucycyG/A-TidyTuesday-Project-2021-02-09/blob/main/plot4.png)

-### Graph 5 Visualization of family wealth between White and Black ethnic groups
+### Graph 5 Visualization of Family Wealth between White and Black Ethnic Groups

 In 1983, white families had `$92,045` in median more wealth normalized to 2016 than black families.
 By 2016, the disparity in family wealth grew to `$153,591`.
 Notably, the biggest disparity between white and black families is `$174,304` in 2007.
 When the global recession continues, the median wealth in white families dropped dramatically by `$50,000` in the next three years while in black families only dropped a little.